dh4/gallerize.js/README.md

 ##### prev_text

 Text to use for previous button.
-Default is `&laquo;`.
+Default is &#10094;.

 ##### next_text

 Text to use for next button.
-Default is `&raquo;`.
+Default is &#10095;.

 ##### prev_image